biostar-dev/g-sdk/docs/_apis/connect.md

 ## Connection mode

 You can change the connection mode of a device.
 The default is __SERVER_TO_DEVICE__.
-After chaning the mode, you have to do the followings to reconnect to the device.
+After changing the mode, you have to do the followings to reconnect to the device.

 _After setting to __DEVICE_TO_SERVER___